Spill-The-Tea/SpilltheTea_EPD_Testsuite/README.md

 1. Create a Repository of freely available EPD Testsuites, unedited
 2. Compile a single Large EPD Testsuite, of unique Positions from bulk Repository, Separate 'am' positions.
 3. Analyze EPD Compilation using several engines, to create a selective EPD Testsuite of Very Difficult 'bm' Positions.
-4. Validate those Positions (work in Progress).
+4. Validate those Positions (work in Progress, also Exclude Fortress-like Positions).

 ## Secondary Goal of this Repository
 5. Gather a Collection of Stockfish Losses, from Engine Matches, to better understand what went wrong.